Dino U-Net: Exploiting High-Fidelity Dense Features from Foundation Models for Medical Image Segmentation: Introduction

 \section{Introduction}

-Medical image segmentation is a foundational task in computer-aided diagnosis, providing quantitative analysis for clinical workflows such as disease screening, treatment planning, and longitudinal monitoring \cite{mei2020artificial,shaker2024unetr++,zhou2023nnformer,dai2021transmed,gao2025wega,gao2023anatomy,gao2025composite}.
-The accuracy and robustness of segmentation algorithms are therefore of utmost importance.
-The advent of deep learning, particularly the U-Net architecture \cite{unet}, has revolutionized this field.
-With its effective encoder-decoder structure and skip connections, U-Net and its many variants have become the de-facto standard, demonstrating strong performance across a multitude of imaging modalities \cite{krithika2022review}.
+Medical image segmentation serves as a cornerstone of computer-aided diagnosis, enabling quantitative analysis for disease screening, treatment planning, and longitudinal monitoring \cite{shaker2024unetr++,dai2021transmed,gao2025wega,gao2023anatomy,gao2025composite}.
+Consequently, the accuracy and robustness of segmentation algorithms are of paramount importance.
+Deep learning—particularly the U-Net architecture—has revolutionized this field \cite{unet}.
+With its efficient encoder-decoder structure and skip connections, U-Net and its variants have become the dominant paradigm, demonstrating consistent performance across diverse imaging modalities \cite{krithika2022review}.

-Recently, the emergence of foundation models, pre-trained on massive datasets, has initiated a paradigm shift in computer vision.
-Models like the Segment Anything Model (SAM) \cite{sam} have shown impressive zero-shot segmentation capabilities, and subsequent works have explored adapting these models for medical applications \cite{chen2024ma,zhang2024segment,wu2025medical,gao2025safeclick}.
-However, the efficacy of these models is deeply connected to their pre-training objectives, which shape the nature of their learned features.
-SAM trained explicitly with segmentation masks, develop a strong inductive bias towards identifying boundaries of \textit{natural world objects}.

-In contrast, self-supervised foundation models learn a more general visual representation by capturing the intrinsic structure of images.
-This distinction is particularly relevant for medical segmentation.
-The DINO series of vision transformers has shown that features learned from unlabeled natural images can transfer remarkably well to specialized domains \cite{dino,dinov2,dinov3}.
-The latest iteration, DINOv3, represents a significant advancement by specifically addressing the challenge of dense feature degradation in large-scale training.
-Through its unique training objectives, DINOv3 produces dense representations of exceptional quality, surpassing prior models on tasks requiring precise spatial understanding.
-This presents a compelling opportunity to harness these high-fidelity features to overcome long-standing challenges in medical segmentation.